Outside and Secondary Employment and Professional Activities for Staff

 8. Serving on a corporate or nonprofit board.

-Before engaging in outside professional activities, the administrator’s supervisor and the Vice President for Human Resources must be apprised of such activities so that they may be duly recognized and documented by the University.
+Before engaging in outside professional activities, the executive or administrator’s supervisor must be apprised of such activities so that they may be duly recognized and documented by the University.

-The following University facilities may be used by administrators in connection with “outside professional activities” without prior approval or reimbursement:
+The following University equipment and facilities may be used by executives and administrators in connection with “outside professional activities” without prior approval or reimbursement:

 1. Personal office space, excluding personal client interaction;